 Fail Safety (Cloud)

-This section describes how fail safety works in cloud deployments of Exasol.
+This article describes how fail safety works in cloud deployments of Exasol.

 If the hardware component or server where a cluster node is running fails, Exasol detects that a node is no longer available and triggers an automatic failover procedure.
 If the volumes have been configured with redundancy, the metadata on each node is replicated to mirrors on neighboring nodes, which means that data integrity is preserved on node failure.